Behind The Counter: How Bookmakers Make And Move NFL Draft Props

 “A lot of the suspense was taken out of this year’s draft because we’ve known that Trevor Lawrence is going No. 1 overall for so long,” Croucher continued.
 “Then, it becomes more about the second, third and fourth quarterbacks.
 We get deeper and deeper into the process just after free agency starts.
 By the start of April, we start to build out more and more markets.”

-PointsBet offered around 500 different betting markets in last year’s draft and they’ll be in triple figures again by the time the NFL Draft starts next Thursday.
+PointsBet offered around 500 different betting markets in last year’s draft and they’ll be in triple figures again by the time the 2021 NFL Draft starts April 29.

 One of the toughest players to forecast is North Dakota State quarterback Trey Lance.
 He’s an enigmatic FCS quarterback that has a national championship under his belt, but has some scouts worried about his lack of repetitions and the glaring level of competition.